 Iceland's West Fjords are one of the most remote and beautiful parts of the country, where the fjords and mountains seem to stretch on endlessly.
 Tiny villages perch by the water and cliffs which are home to nesting seabirds rise sharply from the sea.

-Drive north from Reykjavik through the Borgarnes region, perhaps visiting the picturesque Hraunfossar falls near Husafell before continuing north along the coast of Hrutafjordur where the real attraction is one of Iceland's best - the scenery itself.
+Arrive at Keflavik International airport.
+Pick up your car and drive north through the Borgarnes region, perhaps visiting the picturesque Hraunfossar falls near Husafell before continuing north along the coast of Hrutafjordur where the real attraction is one of Iceland's best - the scenery itself.
 The road hugs the coast line, weaving up and down the fjord through the town of Holmavik before ending for the evening in the town of Dragnsnes in the Standir region.
 The town is perched right on the tip of Steingrimsfjordur where the fjord meets the sea.

-From Strandir head inland into what feels like the wilderness passing through few, if any villages aside from the occasional remote church before taking the gravel road towards the south coast.
+From Strandir head inland into what feels like the wilderness, passing through few, if any villages or an occasional remote church before taking the gravel road towards the south coast.
 Admire the views as you snake around the coast road, or stop and take a walk along one of the well-marked trails running from the side of the road.
 Continue on to Patreksfjordur for 2 nights.
 (B)

 Today spend the day at the Latrabjarg bird cliffs - Europe's largest bird cliff home to millions of puffins, razorbills, guillemots and gannets.
 There are several walking trails around the cliffs.
 As well as watching the birds swoop into and out of their nests, and the gannets plummet into the sea catching fish, you can simply enjoy the stunning views along the coast and out to sea.
 (B)

 Return the car to the airport for the flight back to Reykjavik.
 The flight out of Isafjordur is a particularly spectacular one so try and get a window seat.
+On arrival reach Keflavik airport and fly back to the UK.
 (B)